 § 2660.
 Conduct of election

-(a) When voting is by ballot, the polls shall be kept open a reasonable time and reasonable notice shall be given before they close.
+(a) When voting is at a floor meeting by paper ballot, the polls shall be kept open a reasonable time and reasonable notice shall be given before they close.

 (c) If no person has obtained a majority by the end of the third vote, the moderator shall announce that the person receiving the least number of votes in the last vote and in each succeeding vote shall no longer be a candidate, and the voting shall continue until a candidate receives a majority.